au-research/raido/doc/code/standard.md

 to UTC +0.

-Software VM components (JDK, Node.js, Spring, JDBC internals, JDBC driver) - should be configured to UTC +0 explicitly; in code if you have to otherwise via
-config or startup params.
-Note that if you set the JVM timezone programatically, it doesn't propagate to the JDBC driver (at least, probably other weirdness too).
+Software VM components (JDK, Node.js, Spring, JDBC internals, JDBC driver) - should be configured to UTC +0 explicitly; in code if you have to otherwise via config or startup params.
+Note that if you set the JVM timezone programatically, it doesn't propagate to the JDBC driver (at least - probably other weirdness too).

 Note that most docker containers run in VMs (Windows docker desktop setups) will have a TZ of UTC.
-For example, if you run a postgres container, the postgres instance will likely end up with UTC as the timezone.
+For example, if you run a postgres container, the postgres instance will likely end up with UTC as the timezone, regardless of the timezone settings of your OS.

-It's fine to set your local AWS console, log viewer etc. to a timezone,
-that's where TZ handling is supposed to be done - on the client, with a sensible local default, under the control of the user.
+It's fine to set your local AWS console, log viewer etc. to a timezone, that's where TZ handling is supposed to be done - on the client, with a sensible local default, under the control of the user.